Fredrik-Siljeblad/portfolio3/README.md

             @  O  @
       1  2  3  4  5  6  7    8) 9) 0)

-1-7 represents the columns 8) - 0) non-move commands that can be given, like undo last move, save game, help.
+1-7 represents the columns 8) - 0) non-move commands that can be given, like undo last move, save game, return to start menu.

 - __User playing the game__